-In this tutorial we will show you how to install and configuration of LiteCart on your Ubuntu 15.04 server.
-For those of you who didn’t know, LiteCart is a free e-commerce, feature rich e-commerce solution.
+In this tutorial, we will show you how to install and configuration of LiteCart on your Ubuntu 15.04 server.
+For those of you who didn’t know, LiteCart is free e-commerce, feature-rich e-commerce solution.
 The framework is constructed to be lightweight and easy for developers to modify and build upon.
 LiteCart relies on the latest HyperText standard HTML 5, the latest CSS 3 for styling, the amazing jQuery framework for client-side dynamics, and the popular web scripting language PHP for server-side dynamics.

 Install LiteCart on Ubuntu 15.04

 Step 1.
 First, make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.

 sudo apt-get update sudo apt-get upgrade